matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 # MSC2964: Usage of OAuth 2.0 authorization code grant and refresh token grant

-This proposal is part of the broader [MSC3861: Next-generation auth for Matrix, based on OAuth 2.0/OIDC](https://github.com/matrix-org/matrix-spec-proposals/pull/3861).
+This proposal is part of the broader [MSC3861: Next-generation auth for Matrix, based on OAuth 2.0/OIDC][MSC3861].

-A fundamental change is that access tokens will no longer be issued by the homeserver and instead will be issued by an auth server (OpenID Provider) directly to the Matrix client.

-This MSC in particular defines how clients should authenticate with the homeserver to obtain the access token used to access the Matrix Client-to-Server API.
+This MSC in particular defines how clients can leverage the OAuth 2.0 authorization code grant to gain access to the Matrix Client-to-Server API.

 ## Proposal

 ### Prerequisites

-This proposal requires the client to know the following metadata about the authentication server:
+This proposal requires the client to know the following authorization server metadata about the homeserver:

 - `authorization_endpoint`: the URL where the user is able to access the authorization endpoint to initiate the login flow
 - `token_endpoint`: the URL where the user is able to access the token endpoint to exchange the authorization code for an access token verify the signature of the ID Token
 - `response_types_supported`: a JSON array of response types supported by the authorization endpoint
-- `grant_types_supported`: a JSON array of grant types supported by the authorization endpoint
+- `grant_types_supported`: a JSON array of grant types supported by the authorization endpointn defined in [RFC8414] and used in [RFC6749]
 - `response_mode_supported`: a JSON array of response modes supported by the authorization endpoint

+All of those metadata values are well-defined in [RFC8414] and used in varioud MSCs like [RFC6749].

 The discovery of the above metadata is out of scope for this MSC, and is currently covered by [MSC2965](https://github.com/matrix-org/matrix-doc/pull/2965).